Movin' Out (Brian's Song)

 "Movin' Out (Brian's Song)" is the second episode of the sixth season of the American animated television series Family Guy.
-The 100th overall, it originally aired on Fox in the United States on September 30, 2007.
+The 100th overall, the episode originally aired on Fox in the United States on September 30, 2007.
 It was written by John Viener and directed by Cyndi Tang.
 In the episode, Peter convinces Brian to move in with his girlfriend Jillian and Stewie tags along to help pay the rent.
 Meanwhile, Meg and Chris get jobs at the convenience store where Chris befriends the manager, prompting Meg to do all the hard work.
 The episode title is a reference to the Billy Joel song "Movin' Out (Anthony's Song)" and the film Brian's Song.
 This episode marks the end of Brian and Jillian's relationship, which started in season five.

-"Movin' Out (Brian's Song)" was met with generally positive reviews from critics, who praised it for having a continuous storyline.
+"Movin' Out (Brian's Song)" received generally positive reviews from critics, who praised the episode for having a continuous storyline.
 Critics also praised Drew Barrymore's performance as Jillian and considered it sorrowful that her character was written out of the series.
 The episode was viewed by 7.95 million viewers in its original airing, according to Nielsen ratings.
 "Movin' Out (Brian's Song)" was released onto DVD along with five other episodes from the season on October 21, 2008.

 Plot

 Brian turns down a chance to see Disney on Ice with Jillian, so she decides to give his ticket to Peter.
 Brian claims to be relieved, telling Lois he has been feeling smothered lately and needs to focus on his writing.
-After Peter and Jillian spend the entire day together and greatly enjoy each other's company, Peter convinces Jillian to either force Brian to let her move in with him or leave him.
+After Peter and Jillian spend the entire day together and greatly enjoy each other's company, Peter convinces Jillian to either force Brian to move in with her, or leave him.
 Brian is angry at Peter for doing this, as he feels it is too soon for them to have a committed relationship, but after Lois warns him that he is not being fair on Jillian, he agrees to get an apartment with her.
-Much to his surprise, Brian has a good time living with Jillian, but he comes to the realization that there is no way he can pay the rent by himself and he decides to allow Stewie to move in with them, who now makes money with his own paper route.
+Much to his surprise, Brian has a good time living with Jillian, but he realizes that he cannot pay the rent by himself and decides to allow Stewie, who now makes money with his own paper route, to move in with them.